2023 Boston City Councilor Elections: Meet the District Candidates and Get Out to Vote!

 Catherine Vitale

 Who: Catherine Vitale, a mother whose family has been affected by homelessness and addiction, hopes to represent her lived experiences as a Councilor-at-Large.
 She wants to restore Boston as a “family-oriented city” by sharing her wisdom as a Boston mom.
-Notably, Vitale was arrested in April 2022 while protesting during a City Hall press conference about preparations for the Boston Marathon.
+Notably, Vitale was arrested in April 2022 while protesting during a City Hall press conference regarding preparations for the Boston Marathon.
 She was charged with assault and battery on a police officer and disorderly conduct, but the charges were eventually dropped.

 Approach: Mass. and Cass, overdevelopment, parental rights, violence, housing, small business